 7. If the grievance is not resolved within the department, to the employee's satisfaction, and the employee desires to pursue the matter, the Appointing Authority or Department Head, as applicable, must submit the completed grievance to the Department of Human Resources Management, HR Operations Division, within 10 working days of reaching a decision of non-resolution.
-(See Non-Resolution of Grievance Form-FCGRF 0006)
+(See Non-Resolution of Grievance Form- FCGRF 0006)

-DEPARTMENT OF HUMAN RESOURCES MANAGEMENT EMPLOYEE GRIEVANCE FORM (FCGRF-002)
+EMPLOYEE GRIEVANCE FORM (FCGRF-002)

-□ Individual Grievance □ Group Grievance (include Group Roster FCGRF-003) First and Last Name of Grievant/ Spokesperson: Grievance Category (see FCGRF-001): Department/Division: Mailing Address: Date, Time, and Place of Occurrence: Phone Number: Step #1 Grievant: Brief description of grievance including sheets if needed).
-Attach supporting documents. ng statements of facts and issues (use additional Requested Remedy: (Grievances not listing a requested grievant for completion). ed remedy are incomplete and will be returned to the Signature: Date: Step #2 Immediate Supervisor: Summarize and attach supporting documents.
+□Individual Grievance □Gro up Grievance (include Group Roster FCGRF-003) First and Last Name of Grievant/ Spokesperson: Grievance Category (see FCGRF-001): Department/Division: Mailing Address: Date, Time, and Place of Occurrence: Phone Number: Step #1 Grievant: Brief description of grievance includ sheets if needed).
+Attach supporting documents. ling statements of facts and issues (use additional Requested Remedy: (Grievances not listing a reques grievant for completion). ed remedy are incomplete and will be returned to the Signature: Date: Step #2 Immediate Supervisor: Summarize and attach supporting documents.
 Signature: Date: Step #3 Mid-Level Supervisor: Summarize and attach supporting documents.
 Signature: Date: Step #4 Appointing Authority or Designee: Summarize and attach supporting documents.
-Signature: Date: TO BE COMPLETED BY HR OPERATIONS File Number: HR Consultant Signature:
+Signature: Date: Date: